Hyperling/Docker/README.md

 # My Docker Setup
 Scripting my way into the Docker world.
 I was unable to find a good tutorial on using and managing containers so this is what made sense to me based on practice with `docker-compose`.
-I am still new-ish to Docker and am likely to make mistakes, but you're welcome to learn with me. ;)
+Also has some usages of `Dockerfile` to build some apps.

 ## Disclaimer
-Currently the project only focuses on `apt` based operating systems.
+Currently the project only focuses on `apt` based operating systems, and is being used in production by the latest Debian release.

 ## Other README's
-Each `./Config/PROJECT/` folder also contains its own README file with specific information to running that sub project.
+Each `Config/PROJECT/` folder also contains its own README file with specific information to running that sub project.
 This file's job is to cover the general Docker installation.
 The others then contain details on their program setup.